spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 :::tip

 Carefully review the [prerequisites](#prerequisites) section before proceeding.
 This will save you time and frustration.
-Each prerequisite listed is required for a successful installation.
+Each prerequisite is required for a successful installation.

 :::